States in Chevere

 In Chevere we do the opposite, building many different application entry points for n application states where each state is optimized for it single given task.

-🧔🏾 You see, it's all about loading only what you need at runtime and to have states that we can run in the event loop.
+🧔🏾 Is all about loading only what you need at runtime and to have states that we can re-run in the event loop.

 Thanks to this, a Chevere application may have one state for public HTTP traffic, another state for background processing, another for logged users, etc. Each state is built around the same business, it just changes how it will be used and where it will run.

 - must exists isolated in its own unique folder at

 api are application states.

 ./states ├── web │ ├── cache/ │ ├── load.php │ ├── make.php └── api ├── named-cache/ ├── load.php └── make.php

 # Learn By Example